-And, of course, German is one of the most important scientific languages and is shared by over 125 million people worldwide.
+And, of course, German is one of the most important scientific languages and is shared by over 100 million native speakers and around 15 million learners worldwide.
 Although English is a must, German is a plus.
-Most people regard English as essential, but knowing another foreign language can improve one's career chances in a globalised world.
+Most people regard English as essential, but knowing another foreign language can improve one's career chances in a globalized world.
 That's why learning German is a good idea!